Snowboarding at Beijing 2022

 There are five categories of Olympic snowboard events, each featuring athletes riding similar shaped boards.
 But while some of these events are based purely on speed, others are fully judged.
 All involve great technical skill.

-In the parallel giant slalom, two riders race head-to-head through series of gates down two parallel courses labeled red and blue.
+In the parallel giant slalom, two riders race head-to-head through series of gates down two parallel courses.
 In the qualification round, each rider does a run on each of the red and blue courses.
-The two times are added together and the 16 fastest riders advance to the elimination finals.
-In the elimination rounds, both riders get a chance to race each of the courses in their head-to-head matchup.
-The loser of the first run starts the second run with a time delay equal to the time deficit from the first run, therefore the rider that wins the second run advances to the next phase.
-Eliminations continue until two riders are left to race in the Big Final for gold and silver while the two riders they defeated in the semifinals race in the Small Final for bronze.
+The two times are added together and the 16 fastest riders advance to the elimination finals, which is in a direct knockout format.
+Beginning with the 1/8 finals, two competitors ride simultaneously down the parallel courses.
+The first to the bottom advances to the next round.
+Eliminations continue through the quarterfinals and semifinals, from which the two winners move on to race for gold and silver in the Big Final while the losers face off for bronze in the Small Final.

 New to the Olympic program at Beijing 2022 will be a mixed team snowboard cross event.
 Each team is comprised of one man and one woman.
 In each heat, the men go down the course first.
 As they reach the bottom, the gates at the top open to allow the women to start in the order and intervals that match how the men crossed the finish line.